 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-The standard wallet comes in a variety of shapes, sizes, and colors, but the basic function has always been the same: to store your various forms of money.
+The standard wallet comes in a variety of shapes, sizes, and colours, but the basic function has always been the same: to store your various forms of money.
 Until the last decade or so, that money took the form of paper currency, coins, and plastic credit or debit cards.
 But when cryptocurrency arrived, no traditional wallet was able to hold it, because cryptocurrency isn’t a tangible thing.

 Enter hardware wallets, which are physical, electronic, handheld storage devices that contain a user’s personal cryptocurrency private key.
 Also known as cold storage, hardware wallets resemble external hard drives or thumb drives.
 The information on the device is the private key that allows a user access to their funds, and that key is often protected by a pin or passcode.

 When your cryptocurrency is in your hardware wallet, it’s no longer in the online realm, which means it’s safe from being stolen or tampered with.
 In fact, hardware wallets are the most secure way to store cryptocurrency.
 Hardware wallets do have some drawbacks and understanding precisely how they work and the differences among them can be complicated.
 It's important to understand these variables in order to select the proper model to suit your needs.

 Hardware wallets are removed from online storage and the interconnected web, meaning they are not susceptible to hackers or malware.
 They cannot be infiltrated, as they are not logged onto any network.
 Hardware wallets are offline storage; they have to be physically stolen to be compromised.
 And even in that case, a code would likely be needed to access the information stored within.
 In case of theft, most models have effective backup protocols to restore the personal data to another device.